 Governmental Funds.
 The focus of the District's governmental funds is to provide information on near-term inflows, outflows, and balances of expendable resources.
 Such information is useful in assessing the District's financing requirements.
 In particular, unassigned fund balance may serve as a useful measure of a government's net resources available for spending at the end of the fiscal year.

-The District's Debt Service fund balance increased by \$43,416 from the prior year.
-This was a result of pledged revenues in excess of debt interest expense.
+The District's Debt Service fund balance decreased by \$38,472 from the prior year.
+This was a result of required debt service payments.

 Overview of the Financial Statements (continued)